-Products like Kino Octane offer intermittent fasters clinically-proven dosages of caffeine, B vitamins, sodium, potassium, L-citrulline and L-theanine.
+Products like ZUUM offer intermittent fasters clinically-proven dosages of caffeine, B vitamins, sodium, potassium, L-citrulline and L-theanine.

 Electrolytes and other essential nutrients must be consumed with a fat-soluble vitamin such as vitamin D in order to be absorbed correctly by the body.
 In fact, people wonder if you can consume vitamins while fasting, and the answer is yes.
 Unfortunately, many individuals are deficient in this powerful vitamin.

 Vitamin D deficiency can lead to osteoporosis, heart disease, high blood pressure, depression, insomnia, chronic pain, psoriasis, asthma and autoimmune diseases4.

 There are many supplements on the market, but only a few offer vitamin D in clinically-proven dosages for intermittent fasters.

 11. B Vitamins

 Unlike vitamin D, B vitamins are water-soluble vitamins.
 These vitamins aren’t stored in the body.
 They get excreted pretty easily throughout the day if you’re drinking plenty of liquids.
 B vitamins can be absorbed with water, but if you have a well balanced diet, there’s little need to be concerned about consuming them while in a fasted state.